finbourne/lusid-sdk-python/sdk/docs/InstrumentsApi.md

 # **list_instruments**
 > ResourceListOfInstrument list_instruments(as_at=as_at, effective_at=effective_at, page=page, sort_by=sort_by, start=start, limit=limit, filter=filter, instrument_property_keys=instrument_property_keys)

-[EARLY ACCESS] Get all of the currently mastered instruments in LUSID
+[EARLY ACCESS] List instruments

-Lists all instruments that have been mastered within LUSID.
+List all the instruments that have been mastered in the LUSID instrument master.

 ### Example